vollmerm/simplescheme.js/README.markdown

 While it's usable, a lot is missing from the interpreter in its current state.

 The built-in functions are fairly limited.
-The standards (cons, car, cdr, if, +, -, =, quote, etc) _are_ implemented, as well as lambda functions.
+The standards (cons, car, cdr, if, cond, +, -, =, quote, etc) _are_ implemented, as well as lambda functions.

 Currently there is only very basic error checking.
 Numbers are the only supported type.
-Single-quote shortcut for quotes and (define (f x)) syntax for functions are both not implemented.
-No tail recursion, no call.
-Also it's buggy.
-No refunds.
+Single-quote shortcut for quotes and (define (f x)) syntax for functions are both not implemented -- use (define f (lambda (x) (exp))).

+Also, it's a bit buggy.
+It hasn't been very thoroughly tested so far.

 Extending
 ---------